AnasRGD/gcp_data_ingestion_terraform/README.md

-# Batch Data Ingestion Process Infra as Code
+#  Data Ingestion Process Infra as Code

-This project is used to deploy Batch processing ressources on Google Cloud via Terraform.
+This project is used to deploy a CSV data ingesting ressources on Google Cloud via Terraform.

 Following ressources are included in this module :
   - GCS buckets,